hortulanusT/dynLattice/README.md

 # Rod-based Lattice Simulations
-This repository contains JEM/JIVE code and corresponding scripts to execute a FEA based on nonlinear Beam elements implemented after [Simo/Vu-Quoc](https://dx.doi.org/10.1016/0045-7825(86)90079-4) as well as some documentation.
+This repository contains JEM/JIVE code and corresponding scripts to execute a FEA based on nonlinear Beam elements implemented after [Simo, Vu-Quoc (1986)](https://doi.org/10.1016/0045-7825(86)90079-4) as well as some documentation.

 ## Requirements
 You can use the code in this repository with the provided Apptainer container.
 To run the code, you need to have [Apptainer](https://apptainer.org/) installed on your system.
 The code is built using the `Makefile` in the root directory.
 Using the provided container, you can build also build the documentation using `<apptainer exec jive.sif> make doc`.